What happens when you arrive in Australia?

 Where a vessel is cleared and inspected at the first port of call, an arrival levy and a fee for the time taken to inspect and clear the vessel will be charged.

 - The department service fees are invoiced, normally through your broker for yachts imported as cargo.
 Some fees must be paid prior to inspection taking place.

 - Inspection services for yachts and superyachts are payable at the time of inspection.
-Only a valid credit card payment can be accepted and all credit cards will be authorised when presented.
+Credit card payments can be made by calling 1800 647 531.

 Where there is no biosecurity risk detected, the inspection is covered by standard departmental vessel fees and no additional payments are required.
 Where a biosecurity issue is detected, vessel owners will be charged fee-for-service and any additional charges relating to removing biosecurity risk materials.